 Overview

-People with Down syndrome differ from the general population in their response to infection, with increased susceptibility to some infections, which may also be more severe or prolonged.
-Children with Down syndrome should be offered all the routine immunisations suggested by their local schedule.
+People with Down Syndrome differ from the general population in their response to infection, with an increased susceptibility to infections which may also be more severe or prolonged.
+Children with Down Syndrome should be offered all the routine immunisations suggested by their local schedule, including COVID-19.

-Additional doses of some routine vaccines may be indicated if felt to be at particular risk, and/or blood tests suggest that they have not responded well to the primary course.
-Additional immunisations may be recommended. e.g influenza vaccine, additional pneumoccal vaccines, RSV prophylaxis or Hepatitis B.
+Additional doses of some vaccines may be indicated if the individual is felt to be at particular risk, and/or blood tests suggest they have not responded well to the primary course.
+Additional immunisations may be recommended, e.g., influenza vaccines (from six months), additionalpneumococcal vaccines and RSV prophylaxis.

 DSMIG Guidance